 Interested in exploring new ways that processes can be engineered and how modern tools like Power Apps can be applied within your business?
 Get in touch today or watch the on demand Power Apps in Insurance webinar.
 Respire and Microsoft have partnered to provide a number of hands-on workshops to FSI organisations.
 For fresh ideas and access to some of the UK’s top solutions architects, get in touch with Redspire today on 0845 226 8170 or email us via email@example.com.

-As the UK enters recession, with Covid-19 still at large and Brexit looming, UK Financial Services leaders take stock of the strategic digital priorities that best steer resilience in the months and years ahead.
+As the businesses slowly recovers from the COVID-19 pandemic, UK Financial Services leaders are taking stock of the strategic digital priorities that best steer resilience in the months and years ahead.

 The pandemic has accelerated digital change in all areas of the sector, with focus on rapid implementations that maintain business continuity and connect people and processes.
 A key area for immediate investment is agent enablement, made possible by Microsoft Dynamics and the Power Platform.